Empirical Welfare Economics: Results

 \subsection{Individual welfare}

-We begin by discussing which individual welfare conclusions may be drawn from a single agent's consumption dataset.
+We begin by discussing individual welfare conclusions that may be drawn from a single agent's consumption dataset.
 Aside from the intrinsic merit of these results, they serve to introduce some of the ideas we use later in our (main) results on collective welfare.

 Our first result asks when we can say that one bundle is unambiguously better than another, given what the data tell us about the agent.
-Specifically, given a dataset $\{(x^k,p^k):1\leq k\leq K \}$ and two bundles $\bar x$ and $\bar y$, when is $\bar x$ ranked above $\bar y$ for all utility functions compatible with the data?
+Specifically, given an individual dataset $\{(x^k,p^k):1\leq k\leq K \}$, and two bundles $\bar x$ and $\bar y$, when is $\bar x$ ranked above $\bar y$ for all increasing and concave utility functions compatible with the data?

-The answer turns out to depend on the revealed preference relation inferred from the consumer's choices.
-Say that $\bar x$ \df{bests} $\bar y$ if $\bar x$ can be written as a convex combination of bundles $z^l$, where for each $l$ $z^l \succeq^I \bar x,$ or $z^l \succeq^I \bar y$, with at least one occurrence of the latter.
-Say that $\bar x$ \df{strictly bests} $\bar y$ if it weakly bests it, and one of the revealed preference comparisons is strict ($\succ^I$ for $\succeq^I$).

-Now it turns out that $\bar x$ strictly bests itself when it is incompatible as a choice with the existing dataset.
-This means that there is no price at which $\bar x$ could be demanded, and for which the resulting dataset (obtained by adding $\bar x$ with a price to the existing dataset) is rationalizable.
-So we shall focus on bundles that do not strictly best themselves.
+The answer turns out to depend on a binary relation that may be inferred from the consumer's choices. \cite{varian1982nonparametric} also considers this question and offers an answer in the form of a linear program; what Varian calls Fact 4.
+Our binary relation essentially emerges from the dual program to Fact 4.
+Say that $\bar x$ \df{bests} $\bar y$ if $\bar x$ is a convex combination of some collection $z^l$ of bundles, $1\leq l \leq L$, such that, for each $l$, $z^l\succeq^I \bar y$.
+A bundle $\bar x$ \df{strictly bests} $\bar y$ for agent $i$ if it weakly bests it and, moreover, if in the defining convex combination there is $l$ with $z^l\succ^I \bar y$.\footnote{A bundle $\bar x$ strictly bests itself when it is incompatible as a choice with the existing dataset.
+This means that there is no price $\bar p$ at which $\bar x$ could be demanded, and for which the resulting dataset (obtained by adding $(\bar x,\bar p)$ to the dataset) is rationalizable.
+If the dataset is rationalizable, however, we may choose $\bar p$ that supports the upper contour set of a (without loss, concave) rationalizing utility at $\bar x$.
+Adding the resulting observation to the dataset preserves its rationalizability.}

-It is easy to see that if $\bar x$ strictly bests $\bar y$, then it is ranked above $\bar y$ by any rationalizing concave and monotone increasing utility function.
-Indeed, if $\bar x =\sum_l \la_l z^l$ is as above, then for any concave, increasing, rationalizing utility: with $\al<1$ because at least one of the $z^l$ corresponds to a comparison with $\bar y$.
-Given that at least one inequality is strict we conclude that $u(\bar x) > u(\bar y).$
+It is easy to see that if $\bar x$ strictly bests $\bar y$, then it is ranked above $\bar y$ by any rationalizing concave and monotone increasing utility function $u$.
+Indeed, if $\bar x =\sum_l \la_l z^l$ is as above, then:

-Our first result says that the condition is not only sufficient for the conclusion, but also necessary.
+The first inequality follows from concavity, and the second from $u$ rationalizing the data and the requirements on $z^l$ in the definition of besting.
+Our first result says that strict besting is not only sufficient for the counterfactual comparison of two bundles, but also necessary.